How To Have a Safe Baby Bath Time

 Even though we’re advising you on how to safely and easily bathe your newborn, there’s also one last piece of advice that we think you might want to consider and it goes against everything else.
 If the whole process is stressing you both out too much, then just forget bath time altogether and tackle it another day.

-For the first few weeks you can keep to topping and tailing baby as you did in the first few days, so if this doesn’t make them upset, just continue doing what you’re doing.
+For the first few weeks you can keep to topping and tailing baby as you did in the first few days.
 Have your cotton wool and two bowls of warm water ready for the cleaning process.
-Keep them dressed whilst you softly cleanse their face using the wool dipped in water – then dry them off and wrap them in a hooded baby towel to keep their heads warm as that’s where they lose most body heat.
-Afterwards you can repeat the same with their bottoms and it’s as straightforward as that.
+Keep them dressed whilst you softly cleanse their face using the wool dipped in water – then dry them off and wrap them in a hooded baby towel to keep their heads warm as that’s where they lose the most body heat.
+Afterwards you can repeat the same with their bottom.
 It’s all about keeping those first stages as simple as possible and just remembering to breathe, relax and enjoy this new adventure.

 Just a few items to help keep bath time super simple: